Administrative divisions of Mexico: States

-Typical (unofficial) regional grouping of the Mexican states.

 The states (estados) of the Mexican Federation are officially free, sovereign, autonomous and independent of each other.
 They are free to govern themselves according to their own laws; each state has a constitution.
 States may not contradict the federal constitution, which covers issues of national competence.
 Nor may they ally with other states or any independent nation except with the consent of the whole federation, or in defense and security arrangements necessary to keep the border states secure during an invasion.

 The political organization of each state is based on a separation of powers in a congressional system: legislative power is vested in a unicameral congress (the federal congress has two chambers), executive power is independent of the legislature and vested in a governor elected by universal suffrage, and judicial power is vested in a Superior Court of Justice.
 Since the states have legal autonomy, each has its own civil and penal codes and judicial body.